 Skip to main content

 With OAuth, users sign in to Whop themselves through a sign-in page or an iOS webview.
 Your app receives Whop user tokens that can authenticate embedded chat and act on behalf of the signed-in user.
-Use OAuth when your app needs access to the user’s Whop account, or when you do not want to mint company-scoped user tokens from your own backend.
+Use OAuth when your app needs access to the user’s Whop account, or when you don’t want to mint company-scoped user tokens from your own backend.

 Full OAuth guide